 Vietnam quarantines area with 10,000 residents over coronavirus

-BINH XUYEN (VIETNAM) - More than 10,000 people in villages near Vietnam's capital were placed under quarantine Thursday after six cases of the deadly new coronavirus were discovered there, authorities said.
+BINH XUYEN, Vietnam: Villages in Vietnam with 10,000 people close to the nation's capital were placed under quarantine on Thursday after six cases of the deadly new coronavirus were discovered there, authorities said.

-The order comes after the health ministry reported that five people have been infected with the virus.
-It later announced a sixth case.
+The health ministry previously said five people in Son Loi had been infected with the virus, and on Thursday reported a sixth case.

-Villager Tran Van Minh told AFP that authorities had already advised them to avoid large gatherings, though the cluster of infections in his village likely began due to Tet lunar new year celebrations last week.
+Villager Tran Van Minh told AFP that authorities had already advised residents to avoid large gatherings.

 "Now we cannot get out and even if we do, clients don't welcome us that much as before."

-More than 1,350 people have died in China from the virus, and nearly 60,000 others have been infected, since it was first detected in Hubei province in December.
+More than 1,350 people have died in China from the virus, and nearly 60,000 others have been infected, since it was first detected in the Hubei province in early January.

 China has imposed unprecedented quarantines across Hubei, locking in about 56 million people, in a bid to stop it spreading.

-Tens of millions of others in cities far from the epicentre are also enduring travel restrictions.
+Tens of millions of others cities far from the epicentre are also enduring travel restrictions.

 The virus has also had massive ramifications globally, with many countries banning travellers from China in a bid to stop people spreading the disease.

-Vietnam, which shares a porous border with China, has 16 confirmed cases of the coronavirus, including those in Son Loi.
+Vietnam, which shares a porous border with China, has 16 confirmed cases of the coronavirus, inclyding those in Son Loi.

 It also suspended new tourist visas for Chinese nationals or foreigners who had been in China over the past two weeks.